helenant007/toko-app/README.md

 # Skilvul x Tokopedia Webinar by Helena N

 TokoApp is mock of Shop Page, inspired by Tokopedia's Shop Page design.
-The branch master contains the starter-kit of this app, and branch production will have the final result of this project.
+The branch `master` contains the starter-kit of this app, and branch `helen/finalresult` will have the final result of this project.

 © Helena Natanael, 2021